-Tools for Emotional Regulation During Your Parole Hearing UnCommon Law - Spring 2022 Page 4 of 4
+Tools for Emotional Regulation During Your Parole Hearing UnCommon Law - Spring 2022 Page 3 of 3

-Everybody takes care of themselves in a different way.
-You may already have practices for feeling calm, relaxed, and positive.
-Maybe you eat a sweet treat, listen to music, or close your eyes and breathe.
-This is your hearing, so do whatever helps you feel your best.
 The Board might even appreciate your ability to use those skills to stay grounded and calm in a tense and stressful environment.
 Using these skills in the moment shows the Board not only that you developed coping skills, but that you know how to use them.